Surreal number: Arithmetic closure

 However, it is always possible to construct a surreal number that is greater than any member of a set of surreals (by including the set on the left side of the constructor) and thus the collection of surreal numbers is a proper class.
 With their ordering and algebraic operations they constitute an ordered field, with the caveat that they do not form a set.
-In fact it is the biggest ordered field, in that every ordered field is a subfield of the surreal numbers.
+In fact, it is a very special ordered field: the biggest one, in that every ordered field is a subfield of the surreal numbers.
 The class of all surreal numbers is denoted by the symbol $\mathbb{No}$.